skupperproject/refdog/input/commands/site/create.md

 </div>
 <div class="attribute-body">

 Configure the site for high availability (HA).
 HA sites have two active routers.

 Note that Skupper routers are stateless, and they restart after failure.
 This already provides a high level of availability.
 Enabling HA goes further and reduces the window of downtime caused by restarts.

+By default, Pod anti-affinity will be configured on the router Deployments when HA is enabled.
+To overwrite this behavior see the `disable-anti-affinity` Site setting.

 <table class="fields"><tr><th>Default</th><td>False</td><tr><th>Platforms</th><td>Kubernetes</td><tr><th>Updatable</th><td>True</td><tr><th>See also</th><td><a href="{{site.prefix}}/topics/high-availability.html">High availability</a></td></table>